jadenyjw/utsc-cs-frosh/README.md

 *At the moment, the required GPA to be accepted is 2.75.
 However, this is subject to change.*

+**What other courses do I have to take?**

+*You must fulfill your [breadth requirements](https://www.utsc.utoronto.ca/aacc/sites/utsc.utoronto.ca.aacc/files/tipsheets/Academic_Advising_Tipsheets/BreadthRequirements.pdf).*

 ## Textbooks

 Textbooks for many of the first year classes can be accessed [here](https://drive.google.com/drive/folders/0BxrdNKPmoDq-N2s0ekxlY0NWd0k).